directus/directus/sdk/readme.md

-# Directus JS SDK Revamped
+# Directus JS SDK

+> This is a BETA release, expect that things do not work!

 The design goals for this rebuild:
 - TypeScript first